MisterNoNameLP/PleaL/README.md

 PleaL (PleasandLua) is a customised version of the [lua language](https://lua.org).

-It aims to make coding in lua a more pleasant experience by expalnding the lua syntax, while keeping the original syntax intact.
+It aims to make coding in lua a more pleasant experience by expanding the lua syntax, while keeping the original syntax intact.
 If you can write lua you can write PleaL as well!
-The most comprehensible new syntax possibilities are probably `++`, `--`, `+=` and `-=` (not implemented yet).
-But there is more as well.
 For more information about the expanded syntax is avaiable in the [wiki](https://github.com/MisterNoNameLP/pleal/wiki/Syntax).

 # How it works
-It works by converting PleaL code into native lua code, so it can be run in any ordinary lua5.1+ interpreter.
+It works by converting PleaL code into native lua code, so it can be run in any ordinary lua5.1+ or LuaJIT interpreter.
 The PleaL transpiler is written in pure lua and has no need for additional libraries or C bindings.

 # Compatibility